aha-oretama/resume/ENGLISH_README.md

 #### SETI (Software Engineer, Tools and Infrasctructure) team: 2020/10 => now
 - Project Overview
   - Improve productivity and quality in Mercalli Web groundup project (replacing all web applications with the new web application.
-This project is different from the rearchitect project.)
+This project is different from the re-architecture project.)
 - Achievements / Activities
   - Considering test strategy and test automation strategy; write sample code, test code, and establish CI environment for Unit testing, Regression testing, and Playwright E2E testing.
   - CI Implementation of performance, accessibility, and SEO by using Lighthouse CI and jest-axe.